As with any sport, the better the equipment you have, the better chance you have of winning, and that’s certainly true of the best tennis racquets.

 How to choose the best tennis racquet for your game

-Beginners and casual players would be better going with a racquet that has a larger head size, meaning you will make consistent contact with the ball.
+Beginners and casual players would be better going with a tennis racquet that has a larger head size, meaning you will make consistent contact with the ball.
 While advanced players can go for a smaller grip size that will give them more overall control.

-Understanding the difference between a cheap and expensive tennis racquet
+Difference between a cheap and expensive tennis racquet

-Picking the right racquet for you is made simple by breaking their racquets down into four categories; precision, power, feel and control, so whatever your style of play or an area of your game you're looking to take advantage of, their range has something for you.
+Picking the right racquet for you is made simple by breaking their tennis racquets down into four categories; precision, power, feel and control, so whatever your style of play or the area of your game you’re looking to take advantage of, their range has something for you.
 If you are looking the best though, don’t miss the ‘Naked Series’.

 Across their entire range, they include a unique blend of features such as the isometric head shape, the ‘Integrated Power Weight’ technology which increases feedback with the ball, and their ‘Vector’ shafts that decrease twisting on your swing.
 Check out their top of the line ‘VCORE’ series for all of this and more.

-With some of the lightest and most durable materials such as graphite and ‘textreme’, their racquets will not weigh you down and with cutting edge technologies such as the ‘Anti-Torque System’ seen in the ‘Phantom 100X’ series, you will be the epitome of power and control.
+With some of the lightest and most durable materials such as graphite and ‘textreme’, their tennis racquets will not weigh you down and with cutting edge technologies such as the ‘Anti-Torque System’ seen in the ‘Phantom 100X’ series, you will be the epitome of power and control.